 I know there are tons of seafood chowder recipes out there, but this one is just simply over-the-top delicious.
 Give it a try – I know you’ll agree!

-ingredients needed
+Ingredients needed

 • Veggies & produce.
 You’ll need onion, fennel, red potatoes and carrots as the veggie base to this delicious soup.

 • Clam juice.
 The broth that comes from clams is the liquid base to simmer all of the ingredients.
 You can substitute with chicken broth or vegetable broth, but you won’t get the same taste.
 Clam juice can be found at any grocery store near the tomato juice, or over by the tuna and canned seafood.
-It really gives this chowder amazing flavor and I highly recommend using it.
+It really gives this chowder amazing flavor and we highly recommend using it.

 • Seafood.
 We’re using a pound each of cod (or any flakey white fish) and shrimp.